-Last year we had record enrollment, with more than 570 registrants enrolled during the first week of registration.
-In keeping with past practice, we are limiting registration to three (3) in-service activities per teacher during the first 10 days of registration.
-This restriction is designed to ensure that all teachers have an equitable opportunity to enroll in high demand courses.
-Your cooperation is appreciated.
+Last year we had extremely high enrollment (I know I say this every year, but it is true), with more than 500 individual enrollees, during the first week of registration.
+In keeping with past practice, we are limiting registration to six (6) five hour, in-service modules per teacher during the first week of registration.
+This restriction is designed to ensure that all teachers have an equitable opportunity to review course offerings and enroll in high demand courses.
+Your

-Please feel free to contact my office if you have any questions.
+Please feel free to contact me, or my office, if you have any questions.

 Assistant Superintendent for Curriculum & Instruction